mark2devel/mark2/INSTALL.md

     rm master.tar.gz
     mv mark2-master mark2

-Next, symlink the `mark2` script into your executable path:
+Next, symlink the `mark2` script into your executable path (replace the first path with the path to your install directory and to the `mark2` script inside of it):

     sudo ln -s /usr/mark2/mark2 /usr/bin/mark2